Van Poortvliet hoping to emulate hero Youngs

 As Jack van Poortvliet prepares to be interviewed in the Surrey sunshine, he carries himself with a poise and maturity which belies his years.

-The 21-year-old stands on the cusp of emulating his hero Ben Youngs, as an England scrum-half born in Norfolk and developed at Leicester, by playing at the World Cup.
+The 21-year-old stands on the cusp of emulating his hero Ben Youngs, as an England scrum-half born in Norfolk and developed at Leicester, by playing at a World Cup.

 A firm handshake is followed by a warm smile as he recalls not being allowed to watch England as a six-year-old, the last time they played at the World Cup in France, because the games were aired after his bedtime.